-In addition the following more specific questions should be considered when assessing whether all reasonable measures have been taken, and information provided, in accordance with regulation 16, 17 or 17A.
+In addition the following more specific questions should be considered when assessing whether all reasonable measures have been taken, and information provided, in accordance with regulation 16.

 Duty to undertake a specific risk assessment of the risk of exposure to coronavirus